-There are hundreds of locations to hang out with friends and family among our canals and rivers.
+There are hundreds of locations to spend time with someone special along our canals and rivers.

 We have so many beautiful areas where you can sit back, relax, and watch the world float by, with quacking ducks, chugging boats, and amazing animals.